samwong21/Finding-Exoplanets-in-Deep-Space/README.md

-## Project Name: Finding Exoplanets using Star Flux Data from NASA
+## Using Decision Trees and KNN to Find Exoplanets using NASA Star Flux Data
 ***Samantha Wong, Megha Velakacharla, Lumyah Habib***